ansible/awx/awx_collection/README.md

 # AWX Ansible Collection

-This Ansible collection allow for easy interaction with an AWX or Ansible Tower server in Ansible playbooks.
+This Ansible collection allows for easy interaction with an AWX or Ansible Tower server in Ansible playbooks.

-The previous home for this collection was in https://github.com/ansible/ansible inside the folder `lib/ansible/modules/web_infrastructure/ansible_tower` as well as other places for the inventory plugin, module utils, and doc fragment.
+The previous home for this collection was in https://github.com/ansible/ansible inside the folder `lib/ansible/modules/web_infrastructure/ansible_tower` as well as other folders for the inventory plugin, module utils, and doc fragment.

 ## Running